eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 ### `xps.h`

-As previously mentioned, `xps.h` serves as a global header file and contains declarations common to all modules.
+`xps.h` serves as a global header file and contains declarations common to all modules.
 Create a file named `xps.h` under the `expserver/src` folder and copy the following content into it.

 ::: details **expserver/src/xps.h**